andrivet/ZX81-Debugger/README.md

 # License

 * ZX81-Debugger is licensed under GPLv3.
-* Z80 Assembler in Typescript is licensed under GPLv3.
+* Z80 Assembler in Typescript Library is licensed under GPLv3.
 * DeZog is licensed under the MIT license.
 * Z80.js simulator is licensed under the MIT license.